Home | Decoshells | Specimen Shells | Books | Ordering & Shipping | About Us | Contact Us

 Can you send me photos of individual Shells?

-We are offering you a ‘Money Back Guarantee' for all our Specimen Seashell items, which means that you can return any specimen for a refund (or online shop credit if you prefer that) to the full value of the item(s) returned, excluding shipping cost.
-In short, if you do not like the shells we have selected for any reason, you can send them back for a full refund or exchange if you wish.
+In short, if you do not like the shells we selected (for any reason), you can send them back for a full refund or exchange if you wish.

 Can you buy / value my shell collection?